climbingryan/climbingryan/README.md

 - 🔭 I’m working on an application called u-vote-it
-- 🌱 I’m learning sqlite
+- 🌱 I’m learning mySQL
 - 👯 I’m looking to collaborate on any kind of front end project
 - 💬 Ask me about anything.
 Always happy to help and learn more
 - ⚡ Fun fact: I collect videogames new and old as well as videogame strategy guides.
 Currently interested in playstation games and playing more rpg's